 Hybrid Vigor

-A discussion about meat rabbit growth rates would not be complete without mentioning hybrid vigor.
-If you breed 2 purebred commercial rabbits of different breeds (for example a Californian buck & a New Zealand doe), you get hybrid vigor in the first generation.
-Those kits will grow fast and be ready to dress out very quickly – assuming the parents are from good meat lines.
+A discussion about meat rabbit growth rates wouldn’t be complete without mentioning hybrid vigor.
+If you breed 2 purebred commercial rabbits of different breeds, you get hybrid vigor in the first generation (F1).

-A familiar example of hybrid vigor is commercial broiler chickens.
-Broiler chicks are the result of crossing purebred Cornish with white rock chickens.
-The resulting chicks grow rapidly and are ready for butcher faster than any other breeds.
-However, broiler chickens often suffer health problems due to their rapid growth rate.
+A familiar example of hybrid vigor is Cornish Rock chickens.
+Purebred Cornish are crossed with white rock chickens to produce broiler chicks that reach butcher weight faster than any other breed.
+However, broilers often suffer health problems due to such rapid growth.
 Heart and joint problems are common as well as weak immune systems.

 Never make the mistake of saving fast-growing hybrid kits to use as replacement breeders.
-All of the vigor gained in the first generation is deducted from the second generation.
-That is why this is often called a “terminal cross”.
+All the vigor gained in the first generation is deducted from the second generation.
+That’s why it’s often called a “terminal cross”.
 Crossbred kits from purebred parents are raised strictly for meat and all of them should end up in the freezer.

 HYBRID VIGOR PROS: Fast growth rates.
 It may be easier to put together unrelated pairs of parent stock.
-Pairing rabbits for hybrid vigor may be a good choice if you raise rabbits strictly for commercial meat production.
+May be a good choice if you raise rabbits strictly for commercial meat production.

 Can you push growth rates too far?

-If you’re raising purebred rabbits or a heritage breed like Champagnes, don’t go crazy trying to make the breed be like modern animals that gain really fast.
-If you do, you may lose some of the valuable disease resistance and hardiness traits.
+If you’re raising a heritage breed like Champagnes, don’t go crazy trying to make the breed be like modern animals that gain really fast.
+If you do, you may lose valuable disease resistance and hardiness traits.

 “Bad things always happen when an animal is overselected for any single trait.
 Nature will give you a nasty surprise.”